MABeeskow/PySILLS/README.md

 Let's catch the bugs and smash them! 👊

+#### Attention
+It was necessary to apply some changes concerning the saving/loading algorithm of a project.
+It is possible that an imported project does not contain any information about the acquisition time of the single measurement files.
+It is necessary to add them manually, to save the project again and to restart it finally again.
+If the user does not restart the project, it is possible that further bugs occur.

 ## 🚀 Installation

 It is planned that PySILLS will be able to install via PyPi and conda, since all required dependencies will then be